 ____ Expected classroom behavior

 ____ Provide a course calendar that outlines themes/topics to be covered, reading requirements, assignment due dates, etc. If necessary, revise it and be sure students get an updated version.

 ____ List important dates such as last drop date, registration dates for the next semester, etc. Visit CMU’s Academic Calendar

 ____ Include dates and times of any exams scheduled outside of class time (If needed, visit CMU’s proctoring

 site for additional information).

-____ Highlight the date and time of final exam
+____ Highlight the date and time of the final exam.

-____Estimate student workload.
+____ Estimate student workload.
 Give students a sense of how much preparation and work the course requires.
-But be realistic; they don’t believe either scare tactics or soft-pedaling.
+But be realistic; they don’t believe scare tactics or soft-pedaling.
 (Remember that yours is not the only class that they’re taking.)

-____Include information on how to succeed in the course, such the following suggestions tailored for students:
+____ Include information on how to succeed in the course, such as the following suggestions tailored for students: